Search the collections

 - Compass used by Andrew Jack on sledging journeys as part of the Ross Sea party of the Trans- Antarctic Expedition 1914-1917 led by Ernest Shackleton.

 This is part of Museum Victoria's collection of artefacts from the 'Heroic Era' exploration of Antarctica.

-- Round black compass with hinged black flip lid.
+- Round brass compass with hinged black flip lid.
 Silver and black face features red cardinal points of north, south east and west and a silver magnetised pivoting needle.
 Compass has external ring attachment.